IgniteUI/igniteui-docfx/en/components/transaction-example.md

 ## How to use the Transaction service

-You may get advantage of the Transaction Service when using any control that needs to preserve state and to commit many transactions at once.
+You may get advantage of the Transaction Service when using any component that needs to preserve the state of its data source and to commit many transactions at once.

-When working with the Ignite Ui for Angular grid controls, you may use the `igxTransactionService` and `igxHierarchicalTransactionService` that are integrated with the grids and provide batch editing out of the box.
-However, if you need to use transactions with any other Ignite UI for Angular control, you may use the `igxTransactionService` and implement similar behavior.
+When working with the Ignite Ui for Angular grid components, you may use the `igxTransactionService` and `igxHierarchicalTransactionService` that are integrated with the grids and provide batch editing out of the box.
+However, if you need to use transactions with any other Ignite UI for Angular component, you may use the `igxTransactionService` and implement similar behavior.

-You may use the `igxTransactionService` with any custom control that you create and in this topic we will use `igxList` component to demonstrate how to enable transactions.
+You may use the `igxTransactionService` with any custom component that you create and in this topic we will use `igxList` component to demonstrate how to enable transactions.

-In our html template, below the list control, we add a form with four buttons:
+In our html template, below the list component, we add a form with four buttons:

 `
 <form #buttonsForm class="options">